 By the end of the Civl War, the Grants had come a long way since their days of “snail-mail telegrams.”

 Other people have actually written entire books about how telegraphs and semaphores affected the Civl War.

-Here’s one of my favorite parts of JDG’s memoirs: At one point during the war, JDG asked her father, Frederick Grant, why the country didn’t “make a new Constitution since this is such an enigma – one to suit the times, you know.
+Here’s one of my favorite parts of JDG’s memoirs: At one point during the war, JDG asked her father, Frederick Dent, why the country didn’t “make a new Constitution since this is such an enigma – one to suit the times, you know.
 It is so different now.
 We have steamers, railroads, telegraphs, etc.“

 I just find this so fascinating because JDG witnessed her country’s tremendous changes that resulted from Technology.
 She wondered how all of these Technology changes affected her country.